-27. Unusable Reserves continued
+27. Unusable Reserves continued ......

 27.2.
-Available-for-Sale Financial Instruments Reserve
+Financial Instruments Revaluation Reserve

-The available-for-sale financial instruments reserve contains the gains made by the Council arising from increases in the value of its investments that have quoted market prices or otherwise do not have fixed or determinable payments.
+The Financial Instrunments Revaluation Reserve contains the gains made by the Council arising from increases in the value of its investments that are held at Fair Value through Profit or Loss.
 The balance is reduced when investments with accumulated gains are:

-- revalued downwards or impaired and the gains are lost; - disposed of and the gains are realised.
+- revalued downwards or impaired and the gains are lost; - · disposed of and the gains are realised.